 This makes your website more visible to people looking for solutions that your brand, product, or service can provide via search engines like Google, Yahoo!, and Bing.”

 In other words, it’s the basic concept of structuring your website and blog posts to be in the best shape for appearing first on search engines.

 SEO strategy usually consists of a few things.
 These include buyer persona research, keyword research, and on-page SEO research.

 These three areas can help you learn how your target market is searching online and position your business to get discovered by the right people.

 Keyword research is an extension of buyer persona research.
 You can use the personas you’ve created to search for the best keywords for your brand, then use a tool like KW Finder to find related keywords for your target audience.

-As we learned in the SEO section above, content and blogging are extremely important when it comes to ranking.
+Content and blogging are extremely important for your search engine ranking.
 The more often your desired keywords appear in your high-quality and helpful content, the more likely you are to appear in search results.

 Having high Yelp reviews improves your authority online and helps your search ranking.
-You can claim your business on Yelp for free, customize your profile and add pictures, and start asking for reviews.
+You can claim your business on Yelp for free, customize your profile, add pictures, and ask for reviews.

 The same thing goes for registering your Google business page.
 You can register your business with Google (for free) and add pictures.